RedHatQE/carbon/docs/users/definitions/credentials.rst

   username=<username>
   password=<password>

-The following is an example of a resource in the carbon descriptor file that references this credential:
+The following is an example of a resource in the scenario descriptor file that references this credential:

 .. literalinclude:: ../../.examples/provision/beaker/scenario.yml